-Here too, in this unfamiliar level, I find myself learning from nature.
+Here too, at this unfamiliar level, I find myself learning from nature.
 Nothing is left to chance, the spaces are essential, whether empty or full.

-The equilibrium between tensions, the force of the connections and the distances to be maintained are fundamental in order for each part to function correctly.
+The equilibrium between tensions, the force of the connections and the distances to be maintained is fundamental in order for each part to function correctly.

 Art has much to learn from observing the infinitely small.
 I am captivated when observing the evident form of the object repeated in the same way on an increasingly small scale until it is microscopic.